This page was most recently updated on May 8th, 2025

 SECTION 5.03 Notice of Meetings

-Notice stating the place, day, and hour of any meeting of members shall be delivered personally, by mail, or by e-mail to each member entitled to vote at such meeting not less than ten (10) days nor more than thirty (30) days before the date of such meeting by or at the direction of the President, Board of Advisors, or fifty (50) percent of the membership calling the meeting.
-In case of a special meeting or when required by statute or by these By-Laws, the purpose or purposes for which the meeting is called shall be stated in the notice.
+A notice stating the place, day, and hour of any meeting of members shall be delivered personally, by mail, or by e-mail to each member entitled to vote at such meeting not less than ten (10) days nor more than thirty (30) days before the date of such meeting by or at the direction of the President, Board of Advisors, or fifty (50) percent of the membership calling the meeting.
+In the event of a special meeting or when required by statute or by these By-Laws, the purpose or purposes for which the meeting is called shall be stated in the notice.
 If mailed, the notice of a meeting shall be deemed to be delivered when deposited in the United States Mail addressed to the member at his address as it appears on the records of the Corporation with postage thereon paid.

 SECTION 5.04 Informal Actions of Members